LandonSchropp/obsidian-list-cycler/readme.md

 List Cycler automatically matches the number scheming of your lists when cycling to numbered lists.

-TODO: Add clip.

 ### Multiline Support

 List Cycler works over multiple lines!
 Simply select the lines that you'd like to cycle, and then run your command.

-TODO: Add clip.

-The plugin will automatically skip li es that do not match the first line's indentation, allowing you to easily avoid nested line and blank lines.
+The plugin will automatically skip lines that do not match the first line's indentation, allowing you to easily avoid nested line and blank lines.

-TODO: Add clip.

 ## Configuration